j-goodz/consensys_final/avoiding_common_attacks.md

-dangers of calling external contracts is that they can take over the control flow

-Added zeppelin SafeMath to protect agains uints too large or small from impacting Ether payouts

-- Implement a circuit breaker / emergency stop = simple moodifiers, as its a fairly simple app

-Reentrancy

-functions called repeatedly before first invocation of function finished

-    /** @dev                        Accepts a submission and closes the BountyItem state.
-    *   @param _bountyId            ID/mapping key for a BountyItem.
-    *   @return s                   The calculated surface.
-    */
-    function acceptSubmission(uint _bountyId, uint _submissionId)
-    public payable
-    verifyState(_bountyId) // Do no allow setting state on closed/paid bounties verifyBalance(_bountyId) // Ensure the bounty owner has enough funds to pay the bounty amount verifyBountyOwner(_bountyId) // Ensure owner is only one that can call this function {
-        BountyList[_bountyId].submissions[_submissionId].hunter.transfer(BountyList[_bountyId].amount);
-        BountyList[_bountyId].submissions[_submissionId].status = SubmissionStatus.Accepted;
-        BountyList[_bountyId].state = BountyState.Closed;
-        emit AcceptSubmission(_bountyId, _submissionId);
-        // set all other submissions as rejected?
-    }

 #### Measures taken to protect against common attacks

+- EthPM library SafeMath was used to protect uint values from underflow / overflow.

+- Implemented a circuit breaker / emergency stop using simple moodifiers.
+Only the contract owner can use this feature.

+- In the function acceptSubmission, the transfer of funds is the last sequential execution to mitigate reentrancy attacks.

+- No calling of external contracts occcurs in this project.
+This increases the security as no other controact takes over control flow.

+- Added a default payable function to accept erroneous payments made to contract without calling a function
+> function() public payable {} Fallback function, which accepts ether when sent to contract